2016 North Queensland Cowboys season

 The 2016 North Queensland Cowboys season was the 22nd in the club's history and their first as defending premiers.
+THe team is based in Townsville, Queensland, Australia.
 Coached by Paul Green and co-captained by Johnathan Thurston and Matthew Scott, they competed in the NRL's 2016 Telstra Premiership.
 In the pre-season the Cowboys competed in the 2016 Auckland Nines tournament, reaching the quarter-finals.
 The team finished the regular season in 4th, losing in the preliminary final to the eventual premiers, the Cronulla Sharks.